 Image Source: @bonjournal_

-A cleaning schedule that helps you stay on top of daily, weekly, monthly and yearly tasks.
+This is a unique BUJO cleaning schedule because it helps you stay on top of daily, weekly, monthly and yearly tasks.

 Image Source: @abulletandsomelines

-A different take on a cleaning list with focus area.
+A different take on a cleaning list, because this includes a focus area.

 Image Source: @@bujo_blossoms

 Keep track of books to read, and even journal those you have already read.

 Image Source: @thestudiesphase

 A habit tracker is so great as a BUJO tool that fits to any needs.

 Image Source: @@planner_eyecandy

 Track bills beginning with totals and then what you paid with a bill tracker.